 Twitter’s chief executive, Jack Dorsey says he has mixed feelings about the president-elect’s use of the social media service “The amount of abuse, bullying, and harassment seen across the internet has risen sharply over the past few years,” Twitter said at the time.
 “In the worst cases, this type of conduct threatens human dignity, which we should all stand together to protect.”

 That same day, Twitter banned a host of notable “alt-right” users, members of the far-right subculture who push a meme-filled variant of traditional white supremacist views.
 Banned accounts included that of Richard B Spencer, a white nationalist Trump supporter who hosted a conference last month where supporters gave Nazi salutes.

-This past weekend, “Saturday Night Live” featured a blistering skit, with Alec Baldwin as Trump, obsessing over retweeting the rants of his followers, from high schoolers on up, instead of paying attention to security briefings from officials who are having trouble swallowing that the inauguration is weeks away.
+This past weekend, “Saturday Night Live” featured a blistering skit, with Alec Baldwin as Trump, obsessing over retweeting the rants of his followers, instead of paying attention to security briefings from officials who are having trouble swallowing that the inauguration is weeks away.
 Of course, in real life, Trump couldn’t resist tweeting a response: “Just tried watching Saturday Night Live — unwatchable!
 Totally biased, not funny and the Baldwin impersonation just can’t get any worse.
 Sad.”

 One of the most difficult parts of serving as the commander in chief is handling the delicacies of foreign policy.

 Twitter is not an appropriate mechanism for the president, or president-elect, to start issuing threats.
 In one of his recent tweets, Trump started to threaten any business that moved its factories overseas with a 35% tariff.

 Donald Trump uses Twitter as tool for attacks which is a dangerous thing to do and create consequences in future.